lucs/Test-Selector/README.md

 ｢tsel｣ has the following arguments:

-    ⟨Blocks glob⟩ :
+    ⟨Blocks label pattern⟩ :

-        Only blocks whose label matches the specified glob will be run.
-Recognized glob characters and what they match are:
+        Only blocks whose label matches the specified pattern will be run.
+Some characters in the pattern are special; here is what they match:

             *    : any string, zero or more characters ?    : exactly one character